History of Chinese Americans: Second wave (1949 to the 1980s)

-The Magnuson Act, also known as the Chinese Exclusion Repeal Act of 1943, was proposed by U.S. Representative (later Senator) Warren G. Magnuson of Washington and signed into law on December 17, 1943.
+The Chinese Exclusion Repeal Act, or Magnuson Act, was proposed by U.S. Representative (later Senator) Warren G. Magnuson of Washington and signed into law on December 17, 1943.
 It allowed Chinese immigration for the first time since the Chinese Exclusion Act of 1882, and permitted Chinese nationals already residing in the country to become naturalized citizens.
 This marked the first time since the Naturalization Act of 1790 that any Asians were permitted to naturalize.

-The Magnuson Act passed during World War II, when China was a welcome ally to the United States.
+The Chinese Exclusion Repeal Act passed during World War II, when China was a welcome ally to the United States.
 It limited Chinese immigrants to 105 visas per year selected by the government.
 That quota was supposedly determined by the Immigration Act of 1924, which set immigration from an allowed country at 2% of the number of people of that nationality who already lived in the United States in 1890.
 Chinese immigration later increased with the passage of the Immigration and Nationality Services Act of 1965, but was in fact set ten times lower.

 Many of the first Chinese immigrants admitted in the 1940s were college students who initially sought simply to study in, not immigrate to, America.
-However, during the Second Red Scare, conservative American politicians reacted to the emergence of the People's Republic of China as a player in the Cold War by demanding that these Chinese students be prevented from returning to “Red China.”
-It was feared by these politicians (and no small amount of their constituents) that, if they were allowed to return home to the PRC, they would furnish America’s newfound Cold War enemy with valuable scientific knowledge.
+However, during the Second Red Scare, conservative American politicians reacted to the emergence of the People's Republic of China as a player in the Cold War by demanding that these Chinese students be prevented from returning to "Red China".
+It was feared by these politicians (and no small amount of their constituents) that, if they were allowed to return home to the PRC, they would furnish America's newfound Cold War enemy with valuable scientific knowledge.
 Therefore, Chinese students were heavily encouraged to undergo naturalization.
 One famous Chinese immigrant of the 1940s generation was Tsou Tang, who would eventually become the leading American expert on China and Sino-American relations during the Cold War.